Don't complicate preventing heart disease and boosting heart health. Combine exercise and healthy eating to naturally keep your ticker tocking steady.

-Avoid Refined Sugar
+2. Avoid Refined Sugar

 These sugars are hard on the liver, kidneys, arteries, and everywhere in-between.
 They contribute to obesity, sedentary lifestyles, and high cholesterol and triglyceride levels.
-Sugar spikes also raise heart rate, raise blood pressure, and interfere with blood vessel function.
+Sugar spikes also raise the heart rate, blood pressure, and interfere with blood vessel function.
 All of this is hard on our hearts.

-Watch Your Weight
+4. Watch Your Weight

 Being underweight or overweight both put a strain on your body and your heart.
 Don’t overeat, but don’t starve yourself either, and be careful with diets that call for eliminating a macronutrient completely.
 Your body needs some carbohydrates and fats to function correctly.

 Activity and exercise reduce blood pressure, lower cholesterol, and reduce both inflammation and oxidation damage to the heart, arteries, and other organs.
 It strengthens the heart so it can pump more efficiently and not work as hard all the time.

 Stress is a natural consequence of living, and the body is well prepared to deal with it in short bursts.
-However, it’s ill equipped to handle that same stress long term.
+However, it’s ill-equipped to handle that same stress long term.
 Hormones and neurotransmitters are quickly depleted, and many vital body functions are limited, including digestion, while inflammation increases.